-Mechanisms (Systemic Level: 3)
+Mechanisms Systemic Level: 6

-- The structural change of the leukogram is the result of controlling effects of infarction zone products getting in the blood flow: neutrophil decay products from the infarction zone are repellents for neutrophils and attractants for agranulocytes. - As result an enzyme level in blood falls, while the proteins and protein-carbohydrate complexes content grows. - These are the systemic manifestations of an inflammation process in the infarction zone. - With the termination of an acute myocardial infarction phase, regulation problems disappear and not a trace remains of the stress.
+- As result an enzyme level in blood falls, while the proteins and proteincarbohydrate complexes content grows. - These are the systemic manifestations of an inflammation process in the infarction zone - With the termination of an acute myocardial infarction phase, regulation problems disappear and not a trace remains of the stress.